emmanuelcormier/bigiq/docs/class1/module1/lab1.rst

 - DCD item in UI displayed.

 -- Status – State indicator: Green(UP)|Yellow(Unhealthy)|Red(Down)

--- Device name – Hostname of DCD (data collection device) -- IP Address – IP Address of interface used for data collection.
+-- Device name – Hostname of DCD (data collection device)

+-- IP Address – IP Address of interface used for data collection

 -- Version – Software version of BIG-IQ DCD (data collection device)

 - Add Services to the new DCD Device by clicking the Add Services link under the services column